oradules/SMF_MS2_fit/README.md

-# Code used to infer finite state Markov processes models for transcription using MS2 and SMF data
+# Code used to infer finite state Markov process models for transcription using MS2 and SMF data

 ## Content